zquestz/plank-reloaded/README.md

   - Applications: Better reliability and fixed duplicate items issue
   - Battery: Modern UPower integration
   - Clock: Enhanced digital display with new pop-up calendar
-  - Clippy: Better text handling and menu organization
+  - Clippy: Image support, improved text handling and menu organization
   - Notifications: A notification docklet for displaying system notifications
   - Separator: A simple separator so you can setup a Mac OS X like dock experience
   - Workspaces: A graphical workspace switcher
   - Refreshed icons across all docklets
   - Support for third party docklets
 - Added Matte and Matte-Light themes, based on [Arian Plank Theme](https://github.com/arianXdev/arian-plank-theme)
+- Optional systemd user service support for automatic startup and service management
 - Added theme options to set the indicator, active item, and badge styles
 - General code cleanup and stability improvements